-The new book on contemplative pedagogy by Mirabai Bush and Daniel Barbezat–now available from Jossey-Bass in paperback and for Kindle.
+The groundbreaking book on contemplative pedagogy, by Mirabai Bush and Daniel Barbezat.
+Available from Jossey-Bass in paperback and for Kindle.

 Each year more and more faculty, administrators, leaders of teaching and learning centers, and other education professionals seek out best practices in contemplative teaching.
 Contemplative Practices in Higher Education: Powerful Methods to Transform Teaching and Learning presents information on the practical application of contemplative practices across the academic curriculum, from the physical sciences to the humanities and arts.
 The book opens with the theoretical and practical background material for these practices, setting the context and providing evidence and descriptions of challenges and cautions.
 The second half provides many examples of contemplative techniques including mindfulness, meditation, yoga, deep listening, contemplative reading and writing, and pilgrimage, including site visits and field trips.

 We hope this book will serve as an introduction to those new to these practices and as a focusing resource for those familiar with them.
 May it serve to transform education and foster flourishing.